 Coonoor is 35 kilometers from Mettupalayam and can be reached in just over an hour (subject to traffic).
 From Ooty, Coonoor is a 45 minutes drive of 20 kilometers.

 The best means of transportation to Coonoor is definitely via toy train on the picturesque Nilgiri Mountain Railway.
-The train timings and fare details are given in the table below:
+The train from Mettupalayam starts at 7:10 am and is expected to reach Coonoor at 10:30 am.
+Four trains run between Ooty and Coonoor and their timings are as below:

 Coonoor is a year-round tourist destination, but October to March is considered the best time to visit.
 Check out here what each season will feel like in Coonoor.